 Before going gluten free, strawberry shortcake was one of my favorite desserts.
 I love how light and fluffy angel food cake is and, well, you really can’t go wrong with strawberries and whipped cream!
+That’s why I was on the search for a good gluten free strawberry shortcake recipe.

 After receiving the Good Cook Bake-a-Bowl pan to test out, I was inspired to try and make a gluten and dairy free version of my beloved Strawberry Shortcake.
 I took inspiration from Easy Green Mom’s Angel Food Cupcakes and King Arthur’s GF Angel Food Cake recipes.